Validate Subnets on AWS

 2. Select "Subnets" under the Virtual Private Cloud tab or under Resources by Region in the VPC Dashboard.
 AWS_Subnet_selection

-3. Check that the subnet you wish to use for the cloudSwXtch is listed.
-In addition to the cloudSwXtch installation, this single subnet will be used during xNIC installation.
+3. Check that the subnet that will be used for the cloudSwXtch is listed and take note of the ID.
+In addition to the cloudSwXtch installation, this single subnet will be used during the xNIC installation.

 To accomplish this: